theramiyer/blog/content/post/2022/to-wear-or-not-to-wear-the-hijab.md

 ## But this is not as simple an issue

-Coming back to the Hijab issue in Karnataka, some petitioners and one of the judges of the Supreme Court Bench pointed out that prohibiting the Hijab may deprive girls of education.
+Coming back to the hijab issue in Karnataka, some petitioners and one of the judges of the Supreme Court Bench pointed out that prohibiting the hijab may deprive girls of education.
 Justice Dhulia said in his judgement:

 > If she wants to wear hijab, even inside her class room, she cannot be stopped, if it is worn as a matter of her choice, as it may be the only way her conservative family will permit her to go to school, and in those cases, her hijab is her ticket to education.

 Of course, one may have the question, 'How can one specific religion get special treatment?'
 And to counter this question, a fraction of the petitions call the hijab an essential religious practice, much like a _Pagri_ in Sikhism.
-This verdict by this two-judge Bench of the Supreme Court does not say whether the hijab is an essential religious practice or not.
+The October 2022 verdict by the two-judge Bench of the Supreme Court does not say whether the hijab is an essential religious practice or not.

 ## Lose both ways

-Some people in the know of this issue have pointed out that this is a lose--lose proposition for the liberals.{{< sidenote "liberals" >}}By "liberals", I mean those people who are pro-choice, not necessarily those who disagree with the Right-wing political ideology.{{< /sidenote >}} This is because a pro-hijab verdict would mean a win against personal freedom, and an anti-hijab verdict would mean deprivation of education for the girl children, by which, in turn, the girls lose again.
+Some people in the know of this issue have pointed out that this is a lose--lose proposition for the liberals.{{< sidenote "liberals" >}}By "liberals", I mean those people who are pro-choice, not necessarily those who disagree with the Right-wing political ideology.{{< /sidenote >}} This is because a pro-hijab verdict would mean a win against personal freedom, and an anti-hijab verdict would mean deprivation of education for the girl children, in which case, in turn, the girls lose again.

-## But in all this
+## Hijab and misogyny

 But in all this, we are missing something critical.
 Perhaps I need to understand this from someone.

 The point is, the hijab is---sort of---a misogynistic practice.

 I am not an expert in Islam; I have not read even a single piece of its literature.
-I am not interested in it either (nothing against the religion, it's just not my thing), even though I have asked questions and heard the answers on some of the topics, out of curiosity.
+I am not interested in it either (nothing against the religion, it's just not my thing), even though I have asked questions and thought about the answers on some of the topics, out of curiosity.
 And these answers came from those who practice the religion.

 What I heard about the hijab is that it covers the most attractive parts of a woman's body: the hair and the neck.
 You may agree, you may disagree; that is beside the point.

 The premise is that a man is prohibited from looking at a woman who is not his partner, with the "wrong" eye.
 But a woman who does not satisfy the desire of a man is also a sinner.
 Therefore, it is imperative on part of the woman, that she does everything she can to prevent a man from having lustful thoughts about her, if she does not want to satisfy his lust.

-When I heard this, it troubled me.
+This view bothered me.
 More so because this came from a woman; a woman I respect.
 And I hope, to date, that she was wrong about this.

-A parent protecting his or her child from sin is fair.
+A parent protecting their child from sin is fair.
 But is this the way protect them from sin?
 Should it not be the other way around, that you teach your male children to not  take any action against a woman's will?
-Going by this logic, a child is responsible for a paedophile engaging in paedophilia.
+Going by this logic, a child could be held responsible for a paedophile engaging in paedophilia.
 Then, do we ask our children to grow up faster, or act like a grown-up from the very first day, of say, their school?

 No. What do we do, instead?
 We punish the paedophile.
 We look down upon adults having lustful thoughts towards children.